Table of Contents

 11. Noel Gallagher

-Singer and songwriter of the once-famous band, Oasis, Noel Gallagher has struggled with dyslexia since he was a child.
+Noel Gallagher, singer and songwriter from Oasis, has struggled with dyslexia since he was a child.
 Being the songwriter for the group, he has said that when he initially gave a newly written song to the other band members, they could not make sense of it.
 This was because he left out some of the words, although he thought they were all there.

 12. John Lennon